St Helens Corporation Tramways

 Conductors and motormen were also issued with long double-breasted greatcoats, which bore four pairs of buttons; once again, no badges of any description appear to have been carried.
 They also wore a round licence badge when on duty.

-Photographs of inspectors have not survived, so it is currently not possible to state what uniforms they wore.
+Photographs of inspectors are yet to come to light, so it is currently not possible to state what uniforms they wore.

 Further reading